cuvva/apis/apis/promo.md

 For non-internal requests, `user_id` must match the access token JWT subject.

+The code stored internally will be prefixed with `U` to differentiate referral codes from potential future promo codes.

 The existence of the user referred to by `user_id` will not be checked.
 Referral codes will be generated for all `user_id`s provided regardless of existence.